Relative and absolute links

-There are two methods to specify a link between web pages:
+There are two methods to specify a link between web pages.

-Using a relative link is more efficient.
-It also helps to reduce the risk of broken links, should you rename pages above the page containing the relative link.
+Relative links help to reduce the risk of broken links, should you rename pages above the page containing the relative link.

-The relative link (denoted by the black arrows) is
+The relative link denoted by the black arrows is

 Email webteam at warwick dot ac dot uk